 Music lovers deserve a set of quality headphones to listen to their music on.

 It can be hard to know what to buy, but as far as noise cancelling headphones go, AKG N60 is a solid choice.

 AKG also makes headphones for studio use, so you can trust they know what they’re doing.

 These are great headphones for travel as they don’t take up too much space, and they have up to 30 hours of battery life.
 You can charge them with a USB cable.

 Now, no set of headphones is perfect for everyone, because comfort and fit also factor into the equation.
 You may want to do a little bit of looking around.
 But overall the N60 is a pretty good choice.

 If you’d like to add a bonus, you could throw in a handmade headphone stand for fun.

-Singers – especially beginners – will enjoy fiddling with this TC-Helicon unit at $249.99.
+Singers – especially beginners – will enjoy fiddling with this TC-Helicon unit.

 The VoiceLive Play features 200 unique presets, gives you the ability to plug into your MP3 player, and even has a built-in harmonizer.